Kankyō Ongaku: Donegal (2024)

 KO 3

-Inspired by Japan’s Kankyō Ongaku environmental music, a genre developed in the 1980s in response to urbanisation and rapid economic growth, Regional Cultural Centre has commissioned five leading sound artists to compose new music that will respond to the contemporary architecture of the Cultural Centre and soundtrack its shared spaces during late-night exhibition and event visits during 2024.
+Kankyō Ongaku: Donegal was inspired by the Japanese genre of Kankyō Ongaku (environmental music), which emerged in the 1980s in response to rapid urbanisation and economic growth.
+Regional Cultural Centre Director Jeremy Howard invited five leading sound artists to create new works responding to the Centre’s contemporary architecture.
+These compositions formed a site-specific soundtrack for the building’s shared spaces, activated during late-night exhibition and event openings throughout 2024.

-Kankyō Ongaku shares conceptual structural affinities with minimalism in modern art & contemporary design and seeks to provide location-specific soundscapes for public areas.
+Kankyō Ongaku shared conceptual and structural affinities with minimalism in modern art and contemporary design, offering immersive soundscapes tailored to public environments.

-Further details of late-night opening hours will be published in January 2024.
-This project has been supported by The Arts Council / An Chomhairle Ealaíon and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media (Late-Night Events Pilot Programme).
+This project was supported by The Arts Council / An Chomhairle Ealaíon and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media through the Late-Night Events Pilot Programme.

 Commissioned Artists